colbyprior/gob/Game Reference.md

 ## Skills and Spells
 ### Skills
+Players may choose skills however a table for randomly rolling is also supplied.

 | Dice Roll | Name             | Description                                                                                                                                                                                                          |
 |-----------|------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | 1-2       | Brawler          | The character may treat each unarmed hand as a normal hand weapon.
 The character may also use improvised weapons without any penalty.
 DM decides what weapon counts as what type (eg. broom is a two-handed weapon). |